ncatlab/nlab-content/pages/1/4/5/3/3541/content.md

 * Choi, _Completely positive linear maps on complex matrices_ , Linear Algebra and its Applications Volume 10, Issue 3, June 1975, Pages 285-290

-The concept was picked up in the physics literature, where (completely) positive trace-preserving maps were synonymously renamed to **quantum channels**, reflecting the physical interpretation of these maps:
+The concept was picked up in the physics literature, where (completely) positive trace-preserving maps are referred to as **quantum operations** or **quantum channels**, reflecting the physical interpretation of these maps:

 Notably in [[quantum information theory]] one thinks of each way to send a signal from one quantum system to another as being modeled by such a map.